Ed-V/nuera_assign2_backend/README.md

 # nuera_assign2_backend
-Backend for the assessment pt 2 for Nuera insurance
+Backend for the assessment pt 2 for Nuera insurance for the purpose of demonstration.

 You will need to use visual studios to download the required nuget packages at the start.